Bear bile farming - 2024 status

 Changing attitudes and declining demand combined with a concerted push from conservationists is encouraging some farmers to give up the bears and allow them to live their final years in the safety and comfort of a sanctuary.

 In the 18 years since the law came into place it is estimated that less than 400 bears have been rescued from the bile farms to sanctuaries like ours.
 Out of the original 4,300 documented bears, it is estimated that there are currently less than 200 left caged on the farms or in private households in Vietnam.
-This means that over 3,700 of the original 4,300 bears found in the 2005 audit have perished within the farms, most likely having lived a horrible confined live full of starvation, pain, stress and trauma.
+This means that over 3,700 of the original 4,300 bears found in the 2005 audit have perished within the farms, most likely younger than normal, having lived a horrible confined live full of starvation, pain, stress and trauma.

 A key problem preventing more rescues at this critical time is the unwillingness of owners to voluntarily hand over the bears.
 Owners want to 'monetise' the bears (by selling the bears or bear parts, dead or alive) or they claim to think of the bears as loved 'pets' and refuse to give them up (despite the fact the bears are clearly suffering in small cages and lead miserable lives).